Whoaa512/starred/README.md

 ## Swift

+- [indragiek/Context](https://github.com/indragiek/Context) - Native macOS client for Model Context Protocol (MCP)
 - [dwarvesf/blurred](https://github.com/dwarvesf/blurred) - A macOS utility that helps reduce distraction by dimming your inactive noise
 - [dwarvesf/micro-sniff](https://github.com/dwarvesf/micro-sniff) - An ultra-light macOS utility that notify whenever your micro-device is being used
 - [steipete/VibeMeter](https://github.com/steipete/VibeMeter) - A project to measure costs for Cursor and other AI provider.
 - [apple/container](https://github.com/apple/container) - A tool for creating and running Linux containers using lightweight virtual machines on a Mac.
-It's written in Swift, and optimized for Apple silicon.
+It is written in Swift, and optimized for Apple silicon.
 - [apple/containerization](https://github.com/apple/containerization) - Containerization is a Swift package for running Linux containers on macOS.
 - [xtool-org/xtool](https://github.com/xtool-org/xtool) - Cross-platform Xcode replacement.
 Build and deploy iOS apps with SwiftPM on Linux, Windows, macOS.
 - [p0deje/Maccy](https://github.com/p0deje/Maccy) - Lightweight clipboard manager for macOS